SoroushMe/Excelectrophy/README.md

 # Celectrophy
-A Lightweight Linux-based Monkey Electrophysiology Experiment Software for Research Laboratories Written in C.
+A Lightweight Monkey Electrophysiology Experiment and Analysis Suite for Research Laboratories.

+Experiment Software is C-Based and Targeted to Run on Linux for Maximum Flexibility and High Performance.

+Online Neural Analyzes are and Offline  and  are Written in Matlab.

+Input/Outputs of Experiment Events and Photodiode and Reward Signal are written in C for Arduino Uno.

 ### Compatible Setup
 **Current version of the software is developed to work with the following setup**